About Us

 Gil (Guillermo) Peñalosa started the organization in 2005 because he believed cities should be places where people of all ages and abilities can thrive, not just for those who are “30 and athletic”.
 Back then, and for too long, cities prioritized cars over people.
 This meant children had less freedom, older adults felt more alone, and public spaces felt less welcoming.

-As we celebrate 20 years, our commitment remains the same as it was in 2006: to help create cities where everyone, no matter their age, ability, or background, has the right to the city.
+As we celebrate 20 years, our commitment remains the same as it was in 2006: to help create cities where everyone, regardless of age, ability, or background, has the right to the city.
 A right to move safely and comfortably, a right to enjoy a vibrant public realm, and a right to participate in the life of the city.
 We invite you to join us in co-creating the future of our cities—share your ideas, get involved in our programs, and help us shape the next 20 years of creating 8 80 cities.

 8 80 Yearbooks